costa-rica/NativeStuff22-oneAction/README.md

   - picks up from Test04.js and SwipePadeFourOptions.js to create an outer circle with a single Top "triangle" option
   - this is basic framework and logic for outer circle
   - stopped at 1 outer "triangle" because
+- up to this point tap center make swipe pad disappear was deactivated

 ### Test06.js

 - SwipePadFourAndFourOptionsVersion02
   - picks up from Test05.js and SwipePadFourAndFourOptions.js to create an outer circle with all 4 triangles
+- `circleRadiusMiddle` and `circleRadiusOuter` properties can be assigned independently from one another.

 ## Installations